 The full Android 12 API reference is available online.
 When the new APIs are under development, they are watermarked for visibility and show "S" as the API level.
 Note that you can only use these APIs if you are building with the Android 12 Preview SDK.

 When the officialAndroid 12 SDK is available, the API reference marks new APIs with the official API level, 31.

 For a detailed view of new, modified, deprecated, and removed APIs in each release, we recommend starting with the diff reports listed in the release notes.

 Changes in the diff reports contain links to related API reference documentation.

 - Visit the Feedback and issues page for complete information on how to report issues and let us know what you think.
-From the page, you can go to the issue tracker to file bugs or feature requests, and you can take quick surveys on some of the new features and changes.

-- Android Developer Preview issue tracker is our primary issue tracker.
+- Android Beta issue tracker is our primary issue tracker.
 You can report bugs, performance issues, and general feedback through the issue tracker.
 You can also check for known issues and find workaround steps.
 We'll keep you updated on your issue as it's triaged and sent to the Android engineering team for review.
 For details on how to report various kinds of issues, see the Where to report issues section.

 To get started, install Android 12 on your hardware device, or set up an emulator for compatibility testing.
 See Get Android 12 for details.
-Thank you for participating in the Android 12 Developer Preview program!
+Thank you for participating in the Android 12 Preview program!